captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ### Why are you so paranoid?

 I work in infosec.
 Breaking things comes naturally to me, and I plan for defense-in-depth.
-Plus, I'd be a terrible security guy if I got hacked.
+Plus, I'd be a terrible security person if I got hacked.

 [^1]: The [pass-tomb](https://github.com/roddhjav/pass-tomb) extension bypasses this limit and encrypts your filenames as well.
 [^3]: I moved away from Lastpass after Tavis Ormandy reported a RCE vulnerability on their browser extension.
 Their wikipedia page mentions 2 breaches, and 3 security incidents.
 It has never undergone a security audit (unlike bitwarden) and is not something I recommend anymore.